ocaml/omd/ABOUT.md

 - Having an OCaml implementation of Markdown is virtually mandatory for those who want to use a Markdown parser in a [Mirage](http://www.openmirage.org) application.
-  Note that Omd has replaced the previous Markdown parser of [COW](https://github.com/mirage/ocaml-cow), which has been developed as part of the Mirage project.
+  Note that OMD has replaced the previous Markdown parser of [COW](https://github.com/mirage/ocaml-cow), which has been developed as part of the Mirage project.